rollie-fend/project7/README.md

 # Project7 : Neighborhood Map (React)

 Project7 [the Neighborhood Map (React) Project], a project requirement for Udacity's Front End Nanodegree Course, is a single page map application that displays a map with places of interest and lets the user filter the locations and access additional information.
 For my implementation of this project, I chose some restaurants in a particular portion of the city of Keller, TX as places of interest.
 The restaurants are depicted with markers on the map, and a sidebar that can be displayed/hidden provides a list view and an input text box where a user can type in to filter the list of places.
 Clicking on a marker will display an infowindow that contains the name of the restaurant, its address, a website (if available), and a photo (also, if available).

 This project was bootstrapped with Create React App and uses the following APIs: Google Map API, Foursquare API, and the google-maps-react component.
 Project dependencies are installed with 'npm install' and the development server is started with 'npm start'.
 The organization of the files of the finished project is as follows:

 ├── node_modules (folder)

 ├── public

 │   ├── favicon.ico # React Icon

 │   ├── index.html

 │   └── manifest.json

 └── src

     ├── Components # React UI components

     │   ├── MapPage.js

     │   └── SideBar.js

-    ├── App.css # Styles for the app.
+    ├── App.css # Styles for the app

-    ├── App.js # This is the root of the app.
+    ├── App.js # This is the root of the app

     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is not required.

-    ├── index.css # Global styles.
+    ├── index.css # Global styles

-    ├── index.js # File used for DOM rendering only.
+    ├── index.js # File used for DOM rendering only

-    ├── locdata.json # Location data for map.
+    ├── locdata.json # Location data for map

-    ├── logo.svg # React logo provided with Create React App.
+    ├── logo.svg # React logo provided with Create React App

-    └── serviceWorker.js # service worker file provided with Create React App.
+    └── serviceWorker.js # service worker file provided with Create React App

 To start building the React application, install the create-react-app package by typing the following in the command line: